Corporate Governance System

 The Audit & Supervisory Board office has been established to support the duties of all the Audit & Supervisory Board Members, including the external members.
 The office comprises dedicated personnel who act under the directions of the Audit & Supervisory Board Members to gather information, investigate matters, and give other assistance.

-The Internal Audit Department conducts internal audits of the overall duties of the Company as an organization directly under the CEO, and also conducts audits of subsidiaries as a parent company.
+The Internal Audit Department conducts internal audits of the overall duties of the Company as an organization directly under the CEO, and also conducts audits mainly of subsidiaries as a parent company.
 The Internal Audit Department mainly evaluates business compliance with laws and regulations and effectiveness of internal control, and reports the results of internal audits to the CEO and the Board of Directors of the Company while explaining them to the Audit & Supervisory Board Members.

 Supporting System for External Directors and/or External Audit & Supervisory Board Members